Radiation Oncology Residency Program

-The total complement of residents is four, with one resident currently being accepted per year into the program.
+The total complement of residents is six, with one to two residents currently being accepted per year into the program.
 The program participates in the National and Resident Matching Program, with applications processed through the Electronic Residency Application Service (ERAS) common application program.
 (Refer to Application Process for more information).

 City of Hope continues to be on the forefront of the latest treatment technology and clinical research, providing residents with a rich and comprehensive training environment.
 As an NCI designated comprehensive cancer center and charter member of the NCCN, City of Hope provides an excellent environment for residency education.
-A major and extensive renovation is underway that will increase the clinical area to 29,000 square feet with 4 treatment vaults, 3 imaging suites, a new clinic area and expansion of treatment planning and physics work space.
-Two Tomotherapy units, a Varian Trilogy and Varian IX will be installed.
-Multimodality functional tumor imaging will be a key part of the new center which will house MRI, PET/CT and CT units dedicated to treatment planning and treatment response assessment.
+The Duarte main campus radiation oncology department has a total of 29,000 square feet with 4-6 treatment vaults and 3 imaging suites.
+In addition to the currently installed RadiXact, Hi-Art tomotherapy, TrueBeam and TrueBeam STX, a PET/CT guided Reflexion and Varian Ethos are in the planning.
+Multimodality functional tumor imaging is a key part of our center which houses MRI, PET/CT and CT units dedicated to treatment planning and treatment response assessment.
 In addition to these resources, radiation biology labs occupying a total of 4-5000 square feet currently house the labs of 4 NCI funded basic lab scientists.
-Finally an additional 8000 square feet is dedicated to an established radioimmunotherapy program with basic science laboratories and a radiopharmacy for the labeling of preclinical and clinical radiopharmaceuticals for tumor imaging and targeted tumor therapy.
+Finally, an additional 8000 square feet is dedicated to an established radioimmunotherapy program with basic science laboratories and a radiopharmacy for the labeling of preclinical and clinical radiopharmaceuticals for tumor imaging and targeted tumor therapy.

-Formal lectures cover radiation biology, physics, and clinical radiation oncology. clinical trial design, biostatistics, imaging (PET, SPECT, MRI,etc.), medical oncology and pediatric oncology.
-Multidisciplinary training will be emphasized.
+Formal didactic lectures cover radiation biology, physics, and clinical radiation oncology.
+Clinical trial design, biostatistics, imaging (PET, SPECT, MRI, etc.), medical oncology and pediatric oncology are included in the lecture series.
+We emphasize multidisciplinary training.
 City of Hope has established fellowship programs in medical oncology, hematologic oncology, pathology, surgery, and urology.
 Ample interaction occurs through clinical conferences and tumor boards.
 Electives will be available with the other oncologic specialties.

-Each resident will also be required to do an 8-12 month research rotation.
-He or she will select a lab or clinical research project to pursue, with the goal of publishing at least 2 manuscripts in peer-reviewed journals.
+Each resident will be required to do an 6-11 month research rotation.
+He or she will be provided opportunities to pursue lab, translational or clinical research projects with the goal of publishing at least 2 manuscripts in peer-reviewed journals.

 In accordance with the American Board of Radiology (ABR) for board eligibility, City of Hope requires successful completion of a clinical PGY1 year in the United States prior to commencing its four-year Radiation Oncology Residency Program.